-It’s called the Magic Cream, but does it really live up to its name?
+Called the Magic Cream, but does it really live up to its name?
 In general, I’m a fan of Charlotte Tilbury products.
 I’ve reviewed quite a few Charlotte Tilbury products from skincare to makeup.
 Usually, they are luxurious and on point!

 I got a few samples of the Magic Cream moisturiser to try out and I’m going to share the results with you in this Charlotte Tilbury Magic Cream Review.
 Let’s see if can live up to its magical claims!

-I decided to write this Charlotte Tilbury Magic Cream review because there has been a lot of mixed reviews about it.
+I decided to write this Charlotte Tilbury Magic Cream review because there have been a lot of mixed reviews about it.
 Some say they can’t live without it, and others say it’s overhyped and no more special than a regular, simple moisturiser.

 Charlotte’s Magic Cream is the product that made the brand.
 Tilbury came up with the formula to help rejuvenate the skin of supermodels backstage.
-According to her, it became so popular and in-demand that she just had to share it with the world.
+According to her, it became so popular and in demand that she just had to share it with the world.

 It comes in an attractive jar with a rose-gold lid, I love the packaging- it’s so pretty and inviting.
 And of course, it has the trademark Charlotte Tilbury look to it, which by the way, I love!

 The UK version is listed as having SPF15 but strangely the American one seems not to have any sun protection.
 That could be because of the US’s strict laws on what ingredients can be used in sunscreens.
-I touch more on that here.

 Its main claim is to fight ageing in every way with Magic Cream’s BioNymph Peptide Complex.
 This is a breakthrough ingredient that “fights the ageing process on all fronts, stimulates collagen production and fights free radicals, to reduce the appearance of wrinkles and smooth the skin.”